centrica-engineering/nucleus-docs/docs/components/ns-header.md

 * Remember to give a new `alt` value.
 * Logo can only have a max height of `62px` i.e. the British Gas logo is 160px x 62px.
 * Hosting of the logo should be within our own systems not pointing to an outside resource.
+* If a partner logo is added into the header, this will mean the flame mark on the mobile menu will be removed

 ### Alt